So let's say the iPad Fairy™ comes down and gives everyone at your school a free iPad. Miracle, right?

 But when Stanford's School of Medicine lent iPads to all new students last August, a curious thing happened: Many didn't like using them in class....
 In most classes, half the students had stopped using their iPads only a few weeks into the term.

 How's this possible?
 Didn't they hear their own Assoc.
-Dean Charles Prober describe them as "extremely tech-savvy" in a press release from the School earlier in the year:
+Dean Charles Prober describe these same students as "extremely tech-savvy" in a press release earlier in the year:

 Because the population of new students is extremely tech-savvy, it makes sense to teach them through the use of the electronic devices they're familiar with, Prober said, adding, "We can either say, 'That's silly.
 They have to learn the old-fashioned way.'
 Or we embrace where they are."

 Yup, 'embrace where they are'!
 That's the spirit!

 Only they didn't.
 And you're entitled to ask where exactly 'they' -- in this case the extremely tech-savvy incoming class -- where exactly 'they' are.

 Well, wouldn't you know, Stanford provides us with an answer!
 Every year the University conducts a survey of incoming students as to their computer use and in 2009, for example, they found that "90% have a Windows or Mac laptop".